Erika Harold speaks to young girls about leadership

 “It is political in nature and they get that learning experience in government, but we also hope they gain friendships.
 That they’re gonna meet young ladies and friends from the entire state of Illinois because we come from all over, so I think they walk away with lots of life learning experiences,” Wyckoff said.

-This year’s guest on Tuesday was Harold who had spoken at ALA Illini Girls State previously in 2018.
-Harold currently is the executive director of the Illinois Supreme Court Commission on Professionalism.

-“[ALA Illini Girls State] encourages and empowers them to think about their role as a leader now in high school and gives them the opportunity to interact with people who are in different fields that they might pursue whether it’s politics, leadership, government.
-And that then inspires them to view themselves in those roles and to recognize that they do have the capacity of doing that,” Harold said.

-Harold never participated in ALA Illini Girls State, but her mom, Donna Tanner Harold, who Harold brought with her, was an alternate.
+Harold never participated in ALA Illini Girls State, but her mom, Donna Tanner Harold, was an alternate.

 An alternate is a girl chosen to take the place of a girl that has been selected to go to ALA Illini Girls State if the girl selected is unable to go.

-The staff and girls of the program surprised Donna by making her an honorary citizen of their government simulation along with her daughter.
+The staff and girls of the program surprised Tanner Harold by making her an honorary citizen of their government simulation along with her daughter.

-Harold said it was not planned ahead of time to make Donna an honorary citizen.
-In fact, it was not planned for Donna to accompany her to the event at all.
+Harold said it was not planned ahead of time to make her mother an honorary citizen.
+In fact, it was not planned for her mother to accompany her to the event at all.

-Harold explained that on a phone call with her mother, Harold said she was going to ALA Illini Girls State when her mom told her that she was an alternate.
+Harold explained that during a phone call she shared with her mother that she was attending the event.
+It was then her mother shared that she had been an alternate.

-Harold invited her mom to come with because of this, and no one at ALA Illini Girls State knew Donna was an alternate until she arrived before the event.
+Harold said invited her mother to come along as her guest because of this, and no one at ALA Illini Girls State knew Tanner Harold was an alternate until she arrived.

-While the girls in the program exhibit kindness for giving this opportunity to Donna, the girls also learn how to support one another.
+While the girls in the program exhibit kindness for giving this opportunity to Tanner Harold, the girls also learn how to support one another.

 “It brings together young women to support each other, and so often research shows that women tend to run for office less frequently than men, not because they’re less qualified, but because they need to be encouraged that they have what it takes to be successful,” Harold said.